 Even if you haven't been in New Zealand for six months, you may qualify for an interest-free student loan if you meet the criteria for an exemption.

-Go to our website www.ird.govt.nz for more details.
+Go to our website www.ird.govt.nz (search keywords: interest free) for more details.